google/lecam-gan/biggan_imagenet/README.md

 # LeCam Regularization for training BigGAN on ImageNet

-We provide the testing code that synthesizes images with the provided trained model.
+We provide the testing code that synthesizes images with the trained model.

 ## Installation